 - 4.2.1 The appropriate layout structure will depend upon the scale of the development.
 The context analysis, combined with the vision, will dictate the pattern of streets, spaces and development blocks. - 4.2.2 New block structures should facilitate compact housing layouts whilst reinforcing the coherency and hierarchy of the movement network.
-See also 4.4 Expectation: Compact development. - 4.2.3 Smaller scale infill development should generally respect the intrinsic pattern of streets and blocks in the settlement. - 4.2.4 Structured open space can bring a strong degree of legibility and interest to development, especially when specified as a focal community space.
+See also 4.4 Expectation: Compact development. - 4.2.3 Smaller scale infill development or larger developments to areas where there is a strong historic fabric should generally respect the intrinsic pattern of streets and blocks in the settlement. - 4.2.4 Structured open space can bring a strong degree of legibility and interest to development, especially when specified as a focal community space.

-- 4.2.5 Aim to use perimeter blocks, where the edges of all streets and spaces are defined by building frontages. - 4.2.6 Take cues for the structure from site constraints and use diverse perimeter block arrangements. - 4.2.7 Mews developments can be created within larger perimeter blocks to accommodate parking, informal play space and smaller dwellings.
+- 4.2.5 Aim to use perimeter blocks, where the edges of all streets and spaces are defined by building frontages.
+This will require new rear gardens to back directly onto each other and onto existing rear gardens, to maximise security and privacy. - 4.2.6 Take cues for the structure from site constraints and use diverse perimeter block arrangements.